cpressey/Ahead-of-Time-eval/README.md

 There are a few more details we could mention:

+When analyzing an expression that contains a name, we must have some way of knowing if that name is bound to a constant, in order to determine if the expression is constant.
+Typically some kind of environment structure mapping names to their values (if constant) or a distinguished "unknown" value (if not known to be constant) would be maintained during analysis.
-The property of being a constant is tracked in the scope of identifiers used in the program.
-That is to say, given a name, we must know that that name is bound to a constant, in order to treat it as a constant.
-If we do not know this, we should err on the side of safety and assume it does not refer to a constant.
+If a name is associated with "unknown", we must err on the side of safety and assume it does not represent a constant.

-The property of being constant can, and thus should, apply to some common language constructs that aren't functions, especially the more basic onces.
-For example, in an `(if x t f)` expression, `x` may be a constant; if `x` is a "truthy" constant then the entire expression reduces to `t`, otherwise it reduces to `f`.
+The propagation of constanthood will typically occur in some language constructs that aren't function applications, as well.
+For example, in an `(if x t f)` expression, `x` may be a constant;
+if `x` is a "truthy" constant then the entire expression reduces to `t`, otherwise it reduces to `f`.

 `quote` and `eval`
 ------------------